 5. Lumb Falls near Hebden Bridge

 For those who prefer their swimming that little bit wilder, a perfect picnic slash dipping spot is Lumb Falls.
 Jump in, cool off and have fun clambering up and down the very steep rock walls that lead down into this circular pool from the surrounding hills.
-Afterwards, there are more than 100* organic, vegan and dog-friendly cafes to explore in Hebden Bridge.
+Afterwards, there are lots of organic, vegan and dog-friendly cafes to explore in Hebden Bridge.
 Driving is recommended.